EPA Lead Safe Window Installation

 Considering Renovating, Repairing or Painting?
 Questions to Consider:

 - Is your home, your office building or the child care facility or school your children attend being renovated, repaired or repainted?

 - Was the building being renovated or repaired built before 1978?

 If the answer to either of the above questions is YES, then there are a few important things you need to know about lead-based paint.

 2010 EPA Lead-Based Regulations:

-As decided and made enacted into law by the Environmental Protection Agency (EPA) the property owner has the ultimate responsibility for the safety of their family, tenants, or children within their care.
+As decided and made enacted into law by the Environmental Protection Agency (EPA), the property owner has the ultimate responsibility for the safety of their family, tenants, or children within their care.
 This means properly preparing for the home or building renovation, and keeping children and other persons out of the work area.
-It also means ensuring that the home improvement contractor (Window World of Fort Wayne) uses proper lead-safe work practices, and has received lead-safe certification as required by the EPA.
-These guidelines should be followed for any sort of home installation or removal or products that may disturb longstanding paint or drywall, such as replacement windows or replacement doors.
+It also means ensuring that the home-improvement contractor (Window World of Fort Wayne) uses proper lead-safe work practices, and has received lead-safe certification as required by the EPA.
+These guidelines should be followed for any sort of home installation or removal of products that may disturb longstanding paint or drywall, such as replacement windows or replacement doors.

 IMPORTANT: Ask if the contractor is trained to perform lead-safe work practices and to see a copy of their training certificate.
 The fines are up to $32,500 per occurrence if lead is present and a lead certified contractor is not present and employing lead safe practices.
 Window World of Fort Wayne is lead-safe certified, however it is always a good idea to verify by asking for lead-safe certification or paperwork.

 - Lead-based paints were widely used prior to their ban for residential use in 1978, and research has shown that over 75% of homes built prior to 1978 were constructed using interior or exterior lead-based paint.

 - Prior to its banning in 1978, lead-based paint was used in more than 38 million homes.